cybertron/openstack-virtual-baremetal/README.rst

 completely stock OpenStack cloud, most public clouds have restrictions (older OpenStack releases, inability to upload new images, no Heat, etc.) that make it problematic.
 At this time, OVB is primarily used with semi-private clouds configured for ideal compatibility.
-As more public clouds move to newer OpenStack releases this situation should improve, however.
+This situation should improve as more public clouds move to newer OpenStack releases, however.

 How-To
 ------